dayan9265/climate-change-awereness-pandemic/README.md

     });
   </script>

-Though the main topic always remains ´Climate change´, and the top 10 consulted topics overall remain the same, we observe a difference in the interest pattern.
-Before the crisis, the main focus was on ´Climate change´, with 3-4 trending topics and 5-6 smaller topics.
+Though the main topic always remains "Climate change", and the top 10 consulted topics remain overall the same, we observe a difference in the interest pattern.
+Before the crisis, the main focus was on "Climate change", with 3-4 trending topics and 5-6 smaller topics.
 During the crisis, though we have seen that the overall number of searches in this category declines, it does not appear to be uniformly decreasing.
 Indeed, there is an homogenization of the number of pageviews for previously less popular topics.
 Interestingly,  this trend fades during the summer, as it tends to go back to the pattern observed before the crisis.
-Also, after the covid crisis, ´Transition town´ emerges in the top10 at the expense of ´Global warming hiatus´.
+Also, after the covid crisis, "Transition town" emerges in the top10 at the expense of "Global warming hiatus".

 We can observe a global shift in the attention pattern, but to find trends in the topic shift attention, we need to look at the differential research for each of the top 30 articles related to climate change

 ![pageview_topic_change](assets/img/relative_diff_topics_english.png){: .center}

-Immediately, one can see a really interesting pattern in the subjects that caught the public attention, ‘Climate crisis’, ‘Climate emergency declaration’, and ‘Global dimming’ are all articles with the most ‘catastrophic’ wording.
+First, we can observe that the subjects that mostly caught the public attention namely "Climate crisis", "Climate emergency declaration" and "Global dimming" are all articles with the most ‘catastrophic’ wording.

 Though the global topic, and the global number of views for the topic ‘Climate change’ diminished during this period, articles with themes related to the urgency of the situation seemed to gain in popularity!